Cisco Container Networking Release Notes for ACI Release 6.0(4)

 Known Limitations

-A pod selector has to be always provided to map a port name to the port number, and an empty pod selector is not supported in the ingress direction.
+A pod selector has to be always provided in a network policy to map a port name to the port number, and an empty pod selector is not supported in the ingress direction.

 The Cisco ACI CNI Plug-in is not integrated with the Multi-Site Orchestrator.
 When deploying to a Multi-Site deployment, the Cisco ACI configurations implemented by the plug-in must not be affected by the Multi-Site Orchestrator.